history-of-science-society/meeting/docs/cfp.md

 **Organized Session**

 A panel about a common theme, consisting of an organizer, chair, and presenters.
 The organizer submits all abstracts and presenter information.
-In addition to an organizer and chair, possible configurations include the following: 3 speakers and 1 commentator, 4 speakers, 4 speakers and 1 commentator, and 5 speakers.
+In addition to an organizer and chair, possible configurations include 3 speakers and 1 commentator/panel discussion or 4 speakers.

 </div>